talha131/gruvbox-templates/README.md

 This repository is a based on [jameshurst/gruvbox-templates](https://github.com/jameshurst/gruvbox-templates/).

+It also borrows help from [konchunas/gruvbox-qtcreator](https://github.com/konchunas/gruvbox-qtcreator), for Qt Creator theme.

 ## What's New in This Fork

 1. New: Gruvbox Light for Qt Creator